 Being a Greek member can be a substantial time commitment.
 Some students put all of their time into their fraternity/sorority, while others divide their time between their chapter and experiencing other things on campus.
 There are some required events, but you can always choose which events you want to be a part of.
 And remember, scholarship is one of the shared values of all fraternities and sororities, so activities will not take away from the student’s academic career, as long as the student plans ahead.
 Greek students learn quickly how to manage their busy schedules, which will help them scholastically, as well as after graduation as they move into the workforce.
 The more time members spend with their fraternity brothers or sorority sisters at chapter activities, the more they will get out of their Greek experience.

-NO. Financial aid awards are handled directly through the University.
-Tuition, residence hall contracts (NOT fraternity and sorority fees), and other University fees are deducted from the amount you are awarded each semester.
+Financial aid awards are handled directly through the University.
+Tuition, residence hall contracts (not fraternity and sorority fees), and other University fees are deducted from the amount you are awarded each semester.
 The remaining amount is then issued to you in the form of a check.
 If you live in a Greek chapter house, room and board is not automatically deducted, rather included, in your check refund from the University.
 You are then responsible for all payments to your fraternity or sorority.

 All fraternities and sororities share the values of scholarship, leadership, service, and brotherhood/sisterhood.
 The University of Missouri Greek community is very strong, and all of the chapters fulfill their duties to achieve excellence in these areas.
 Each chapter has its own personality, and the student will sense in what chapter he or she would feel the most comfortable during the recruitment/intake process.